vajnie/privasa_dp_tabular_gan/README.md

 This repository's model is easiest to run using the same dataset as in the above publication; the Cardio dataset (S. Ulianova 2019), that is freely available https://www.kaggle.com/datasets/sulianova/cardiovascular-disease-dataset.
 However, other datasets are easy to plug in also by doing the appropriate preprocessing, creating a Dataset class (pytorch) and adjusting the input and output layer sizes accordingly.

-Package versions used:
+Package versions used and code confirmed to run with:
 - Pytorch (v.
-1.4.0)
+1.10.2)
 - autodp (version 0.2)
-- Python 3.6.9,
+- Python 3.6.10,
-- cudatoolkit 10.0.130 (note that this depends on your hardware)
+- cudatoolkit 11.3.1 (note that this depends on your hardware)
-- torchvision 0.2.1
+- torchvision 0.11.2

-This git repo also tested with conda install pytorch==2.0.0 torchvision==0.15.0 torchaudio==2.0.0 cpuonly -c pytorch

 ### Files: